Sourdough: Living Bread

 How do you take care of a sourdough starter?

 The key part of caring for a sourdough starter is the continuous cycle of using or discarding and feeding.

 Always keep a small portion of the old batch to use to start the next batch of starter.

 After that small portion is fed with flour and water, it is left at room temperature to become active for 6-12 hours (the variation in timing is due to water and room temperature in changing seasons).

 Once active, the bulk is used in a recipe which leaves a small remainder to feed to start the process again.

 If you don’t use your sourdough starter when its active, after several hours it will completely collapse and become inactive as the yeast activity is too depleted.
 This stage is called discard.
-Once your starter is in this stage, you will need to discard 90% of the sourdough starter.
+Once your starter is in this stage, you will need to discard 90% of it.
 That 90% can be thrown out or can be saved in the fridge for up to 4 weeks as emergency backup or to use in a delicious sourdough discard recipe like Sourdough Discard Crackers or Sourdough Graham Crackers.
 Then, the 10% left is fed and left at room temperature to become active as the cycle begins again!

 See the video at the bottom of the page to see this process called refreshing (discarding and feeding) which is essential to care for your starter and create an active sourdough starter to use in bread.